w3f/Grants-Program/applications/slonigiraf.md

 - We've built PoC/MVP product on Java Vaadin framework that can be used via
   link: https://slon-i-giraf.ru/app/work?language=ENG
-- What needs to be completed: datastore, penalizing capability, letter validity lookup, tests, documentation, example integration to parachain template
+- What needs to be completed: datastore, penalizing capability, letter validity lookup, tests, documentation, example integration to parachain template, example UI.
-- UI part is not intended to be done for this proposal and can be submitted at next proposal.

 ### Ecosystem Fit